stanford-cs324/winter2022/lectures/introduction.md

 **Disinformation**.
 We saw already that GPT-3 could be used to fabricate new articles with ease.
 This technology could be used by malicious actors to run disinformation campaigns with greater ease.
-Because of lrage language models' linguistic abilities, foreign state actors could much more easily create fluent, persuasive text without the risks of hiring native speakers.
+Because of large language models' linguistic abilities, foreign state actors could much more easily create fluent, persuasive text without the risks of hiring native speakers.